 Quorum

-A CSC meeting shall be quorate if the 4 (four) Members are present at the meeting.
+A CSC meeting shall be quorate if all the appointed Members are present at the meeting.
 The notes will state if the meeting was quorate, or, if only quorate for a part of the meeting, state which items of business were discussed when quorate.
 This internal rule will be reviewed in conjunction with the first review of the CSC charter.

 Record of attendance